Ever felt like your site’s loading slower?

-Ever felt like your site’s loading slower?
-Yeah, me too.
 If you’re looking for ways to optimize your WordPress site without compromising on quality.
 One of the easiest ways to do that is by converting your images to the WebP format, which is a more efficient image format that can reduce file size without sacrificing quality.
 The best part?
 You can automate this process directly within WordPress!

-In this blog post, I’ll show you how to use a simple PHP script to automatically convert images to WebP format when uploading to the WordPress media library.
+In this blog tutorial, I’ll show you how to use a simple PHP script to automatically convert images to WebP format when uploading to the WordPress media library.
 Plus, I’ll guide you through different methods to integrate this script into your WordPress site.
 Let’s dive in!

 Why Convert Images to WebP?